dprint/dprint/website/cli.md

 ### Outputting file paths

-Sometimes you may not be sure what files Dprint is picking up and formatting.
+Sometimes you may not be sure what files dprint is picking up and formatting.
 To check, use the `output-file-paths` subcommand to see all the resolved file paths for the current plugins based on the CLI arguments and configuration.

 ```bash
 dprint output-file-paths